Last Updated on July 23, 2023 by Vladimir Vulic

 Further to this Nero was betrothed to Claudius’ daughter Octavia.

 Alas in AD 54 Claudius died, most likely poisoned by his wife.
 Agrippina, supported by the prefect of the praetorians, Sextus Afranius Burrus, cleared the way for Nero to become emperor.
-Since Nero was not yet seventeen years old, Agrippina the younger first acted as regent.
+Since Nero was not yet seventeen years old, Agrippina the Younger first acted as regent.
 A unique woman in Roman history, she was the sister of Caligula, the wife of Claudius, and the mother of Nero.

 But Agrippina’s dominant position did not last for long.
 Soon she was shunted aside by Nero, who sought not to share power with anyone.
 Agrippina was moved to a separate residence, away from the imperial palace and from the levers of power.
-When in 11 February AD 55 Britannicus died at a dinner party in the palace – most likely poisoned by Nero, Agrippina was said to have been alarmed.
+When on 11 February AD 55 Britannicus died at a dinner party in the palace – most likely poisoned by Nero, Agrippina was said to have been alarmed.
 She had sought to keep Britannicus in reserve, in case she should lose control of Nero.

 In character he was a strange mix of paradoxes; artistic, sporting, brutal, weak, sensual, erratic, extravagant, sadistic, bisexual – and later in life almost certainly deranged.